peak-php/99bottles_php/README.md

+**This repo is a copy of the original created by David Stockon.
+Found here: https://bitbucket.org/dstockto/99bottles_php**

 This is the PHP version of the 99 bottles of beer exercise using phpspec.

 It is not expected for you to complete the class.
 In fact, after you've